 Most rich people don’t drive stupid expensive cars

 I now know that most wealthy people tend not to drive around in expensive vehicles.
 They also aren’t wearing $5,000 watches, $1,500 designer suits and living in large McMansions in well-to-do areas of the city.
 This is why they are wealthy.

 Let me say that again: this is why they are wealthy!

 Instead, the “real rich” drive 10-year old Honda Civics or Toyota Camrys.
 Seriously.
 An Experian Automotive study found that 61% of wealthy people drive Toyotas, Hondas and Fords.
 They also live in “normal” communities with the rest of us and very often look for sales on their clothes and shop at “regular” stores like JC Penney and even Target.
 They tend not to shop Lord and Taylor, Neiman Marcus, Talbots or other expensive establishments.

 Truly rich people do not blow through money like your typical $80,000 car owner might.

-For example, Stop Acting Rich author Thomas Stanley wrote that the median price that millionaires pay for their cars is a meager $31,367.
+For example, the late Stop Acting Rich author Thomas Stanley wrote that the median price that millionaires pay for their cars is a meager $31,367.
 On his blog, he argued that luxury brand automakers are largely supported by the pseudo-affluent – those who spend quite a bit of money but have very little REAL WEALTH to show for it.

 And so, your stupid expensive car just doesn’t impress me.